Andreiwid/2020elifesprint/datasets/README.md

 root_domain | The root domain of data portal rank | Indicates if the data portal is duplicated within datasets.
 Discard Rank > 1 for nonduplicated result

-Values in **bold** indicate the most important information that users usually need.
+Values in **bold** indicate the most important information that users are interested in.

 ## Identified open data software platforms